paldepind/flyd/README.md

 ### Using promises for asynchronous operations

 Flyd has inbuilt support for promises.
-Just like a promise can never be resolved with a promise can never flow down a stream.
+Just like a promise can never be resolved with a promise, a promise can never flow down a stream.
 Instead the fulfilled value of the promise will be sent down the stream.

 ```javascript
 var urls = stream('/something.json');